edefalque/signalk-stripcharts/README.md

 Each of them can be started in its own browser tab and run concurrently.

 In a specification file, a chart specification can be derived from another chart and only the properties that differ need to be specified (e.g. a two-hours chart can be derived from a ten-minutes chart, with most of the properties inherited).
-Inheritance is provided at the first level of properties only; this means in particular that to add, modify or delete a path property, you must provide a new `paths` (plural) property with all its `path` (singular) property.
+Inheritance is provided at the first level of properties only; this means in particular that to add, modify or delete a path property, you must provide a new `paths` (plural) property with all its `path` (singular) properties.

 <div align="right"><sup><a  style="color:red;" href="#table-of-contents">↥ back to TOC</a></sup></div>